Metabolic Syndrome (cont.)

 What are the symptoms of metabolic syndrome?

 Metabolic syndrome is a condition that in general, has no symptoms.
-If a person has risk factors for metabolic syndrome (particularly a large waist circumference), contact a doctor to discuss to discuss the combined risk factors for metabolic syndrome.
+If a person has risk factors for metabolic syndrome (particularly a large waist circumference), your doctor can help evaluate your risk.

 Why should I know about metabolic syndrome?